SuicideGirls: Comic books

 SuicideGirls were featured in Hack/Slash: Annual Vol. 1 in 2008, released by Devil's Due Publishing.

 A SuicideGirls comic book miniseries was released in 2011 by IDW Publishing, containing four issues.
 The comic books feature pin-up drawings of actual SuicideGirls by artist Cameron Stewart, as well as a historical story by Steve Niles.
 Shortly after, a German edition of the combined miniseries was released.

 Magazines

 SuicideGirls has published three issues of its magazine, otherwise known as the "periodical art book" or "pin-up anthology".
 Issues 1 and 2 were self-published in 2007 and the third issue was released in 2014 by Ammo Books.

+Music videos

+The music video for Louis XIV's 2005 release "Paper Doll" was released exclusively on the SuicideGirls website.
+The video, featuring models Claudia, Cricket, and Xtine trying on different outfits in a dressing room, was directed by Eon McKai.

+In 2010, Belle and Sebastian included a song titled "Suicide Girl", about a photographer and a friend who wishes to audition for the site, on a limited release of Write About Love (later rereleased on The Third Eye Centre), and SuicideGirls produced a music video to the track.
+Stuart Murdoch estimated that it was Belle & Sebastian's most-watched music video, saying that "the girls take their clothes off, so that probably has something to do with it."